nianqiu-liu/KKS_VR/README.md

     * If your game is Koikatsu Party (the Steam version), copy `BepInEx` and `Koikatsu Party_Data`.
     * Otherwise, copy `BepInEx` and `Koikatu_Data`.

-Now you can start Koikatsu with `--vr` command line option to enable VR.
+Now you can start Koikatsu while SteamVR is running, and it should automatically start up in the VR mode.
+Alternatively, you can use the `--vr` or `--novr` command line option to force enable or disable VR.
-Alternatively, starting Koikatsu while SteamVR is running also enables this plugin.

 ## Control